Get all the latest data for Limassol?

 Prices, rents, yields, forecasts, best neighborhoods, etc.

-What are rents like in Limassol right now?
+How much are the rents in Limassol right now?
 (2026)

 Last updated on